How Tariffs Are Reshaping Australia's Tech Sector

 While tariffs introduce serious challenges, they’ve also led to some unexpected positives.
 For example:

-• Local Innovation Surge: With global supply chains under pressure, some Australian startups are stepping up to develop local alternatives to previously imported technologies—boosting domestic R&D and innovation.
+- Local Innovation Surge: With global supply chains under pressure, some Australian startups are developing local alternatives to previously imported technologies-boosting domestic R&D and innovation.

 These silver linings suggest that while the road may be tough, the outcomes aren’t all negative-especially for companies willing to evolve.